-By Sarah A. Salem, Development Associate, Dutchess Outreach
+By Sarah A. Salem, Director of Development, Dutchess Outreach

 What makes a community a more desirable place to live, work, and play?
 Communities are complex structures.
 Diverse systems of people, organizations, ideas, and behaviors that are always moving, breathing, pulsing, and hopefully, evolving to better suit the needs of those who reside within them.
 In order to thrive communities need fuel; a well-functioning economy, good jobs, upstanding community leaders and politicians, strong systems of public transportation, infrastructure, education, human services, space to play, and, most of all, consistent access to quality food.
 A well-fed quality life.

 Over 20 years of research has shown that access to affordable, healthy food is a significant challenge among low-income communities, like the City of Poughkeepsie, and that this lack of access is directly associated with increased rates of obesity and other diet-related diseases.
 In fact, 80% of the factors that negatively influence a person’s health are due to socioeconomic, environmental, or behavioral factors such as poor nutrition.
 The most recent data from the USDA’s Food Atlas showed that within every single City of Poughkeepsie ward, at least 500 people, or 33% of the population, lived more than 1 mile from a supermarket or fresh food provider.
 According to data from the 2000-2010 Center for Disease Control Behavioral Risk Factor Surveillance System Survey, the prevalence of obesity among City of Poughkeepsie residents has shown a steady increase over the last 10 years, with an average of 32% of residents considered obese.
 For this reason, the existence of more equitable models of healthy food providers are critical components of healthy, thriving communities, specifically the City of Poughkeepsie.